MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/health-and-usage-reports.md

 Usage is calculated at the end of each day at midnight (00:00) local time of the meeting room device.
 Utilization is calculated based on the total booked meeting time for that day divided by 8 hours.

 > > [!NOTE]
-> > The metrics for Panels that are not sharing an account with MTR are not showing yet in the usage report.
+> > The metrics for Panels that aren't sharing an account with Microsoft Teams Rooms aren't showing yet in the usage report.

 ## Usage details of a room